Introduction

 Embracing the Cloud: Services, Benefits, and Drawbacks

-This session imparts vital file management skills and emphasizes their importance in teamwork and collaboration.
+This session teaches key file management skills.
+It stresses their importance for teamwork and collaboration.

 Day 3: The Rise of Artificial Intelligence